Blair Ashby 720-789-4000

 or TFFML

-• The formula to explain the process our brains use to form our lives from initial thought to concluding action.
+The formula to explain the process your brain uses to form your life from initial thought to concluding action.

 See also: Action, Emotion, Thoughts.